Sophia Durant: Career

-Sophia and Benjamin paid their debts by renting out or selling their slaves and showed little interest in farming to create agricultural surplus that could be sold.
-Hawkins brought Quakers into the area to teach Native women cottage industry, truck farming, and weaving and sent equipment for blacksmithing and farming to them, but the Native people did not easily embrace the attempts to Americanize their lives.
-The relationship with slaves was quite different to American practices, as for example, Sophia refused to sell at least one Black slave who was married to a Native woman to liquidate a debt.
-It is unclear why that occurred but some scholars have speculated that the Native wife's status came into consideration.
-In Hawkins' Anglo-European world view, the communal living arrangement in which Sophia shared what she had with her slaves, was incomprehensible.
-In the eyes of her brother and agent Hawkins, Sophia mismanaged her slaves, because although they could work, she did not make them labor or be productive.
+Sophia and Benjamin paid their debts by renting out or selling the people they enslaved and showed little interest in farming to create an agricultural surplus that could be sold.
+Hawkins brought Quakers into the area to teach Native women cottage industry, truck farming, and weaving and sent equipment for blacksmithing and farming to them, but the Native people did not readily embrace the attempts to Americanize their lives.
+The relationship with enslaved people was quite different from American practices; for example, Sophia refused to sell at least one enslaved Black man who was married to a Native woman to liquidate a debt.
+It is unclear why that occurred, but some scholars have speculated that the Native wife's status was considered.
+In Hawkins' Anglo-European worldview, the communal living arrangement in which Sophia shared what she had with the people she enslaved was incomprehensible.
+In the eyes of her brother and agent Hawkins, Sophia mismanaged enslaved people because although they could work, she did not make them labor or be productive.
 Sophia developed personal relationships with her slaves and allowed them a liberal measure of autonomy, such as letting them travel alone to conduct business and throwing an annual Christmas celebration for them.
-She also refused to bow to Alexander's attempts to control her slaves and would not allow him to remove the Black preacher she harbored on her estate, though Alexander was convinced he was a troublemaker.
+She also refused to bow to Alexander's attempts to control the people she enslaved and would not allow him to remove the Black preacher she harbored on her estate, though Alexander was convinced he was a troublemaker.

 The adoption of the Constitution of the United States in 1789 established that the exclusive right to negotiate with Native peoples was vested in the federal government.
 In 1790, Alexander, Sophia's son Lachlan Durant, and David Tate, son of Sehoy Weatherford, by her first marriage to Adam Tate, went to New York to negotiate on behalf of the Muscogee Confederacy with the Americans.
-Along with around thirty representatives from the Seminoles and each tribe in Muscogee country, they negotiated the first treaty which included leadership from both the Upper and Lower Creeks.
-The treaty established the boundary between Native country and the American settlements.
+Along with around thirty representatives from the Seminoles and each tribe in Muscogee country, they negotiated the first treaty, which included leadership from both the Upper and Lower Creeks.
+The treaty established the boundary between Native countries and the American settlements.
 During their absence, Sophia gave birth to twins.
-Variations on the circumstances of the birth exist, but both stories have her giving birth because of exertion over an act of diplomacy.
+Variations in the circumstances of the birth exist, but both stories have her giving birth because of exertion over an act of diplomacy.
 In Albert J. Pickett's version, Native people threatened white settlers in the Tensaw District and Sophia, who was at her plantations there rode for four days with a slave woman to persuade an assembly of headmen at Hickory Ground to abandon their attack plans.
 In author Mary Ann Wells' version, Augustus Bowles, a Maryland adventurer who had ambitions to create a Muscogee state which he could use for own interests by controlling trade, called a meeting at Tuckabatchee to get the headmen to agree to oust Alexander and support him as their representative.
-Sophia and her slave rode hard to get to the council and persuaded them to remain loyal to Alexander.
+Sophia and the enslaved woman rode hard to get to the council and persuaded them to remain loyal to Alexander.